BlocSoc-iitr/Athena/CONTRIBUTING.md

 * **DON'T** copy paste code from other data decoder implementations without a good argument to back it up.
 * **DON'T** surprise us with big pull requests.
 Instead, file an issue and start a discussion so we can agree on a direction before you invest a large amount of time.

-## Branch Naming

-Please name your branch using the `kebab-case` pattern and use common sense to name it, so that its purpose remains clear.
-For example, if introduces a new feature that adds the allocation hint: `feature-alloc-hint`.

 ## Setting Up Git Hooks

 To ensure code quality and consistency, this project uses a custom pre-commit hook.
 Follow these steps to set up the pre-commit hook: